fireship-io/react-firebase-chat/README.md

 # React Firebase Super Chat

-This is a super chat application developed using React Native, Tailwind CSS, and Firebase for authentication and database operations.
+This is a super chat application developed using React, Tailwind CSS, and Firebase for authentication and database operations.

 ## Prerequisites